-A profitable deviation by V is a feasible deviation in which all members of V receive strictly higher expected payoff.
+A profitable deviation by V is a feasible deviation in which all members of V receive strictly higher expected payoff.9

 A realized network (N, E) is called pairwise stable if there are no profitable deviations by any $V \subset N$ with $|V| \leq 2$ (see Jackson (2010)).
-G is in the core if there are no profitable deviations for any $V \subset N$.
+G is in the core10 if there are no profitable deviations for any $V \subset N$.
 We assume that the network formed in stage one is in the core.
-In the sequel we discuss how our main results change if we employ weaker notions of stability.
+In the sequel we discuss how our main results change under weaker notions of stability.

 Our use of the core can be justified as the strong Nash equilibrium of a non-cooperative network formation game played between the members of N. Each agent simultaneously proposes to a subset of agents to form an edge.
 The cost of each proposal is b > 0.
-If a proposal is reciprocated, the corresponding edge is formed.
-The owners of the edge are refunded b.
-If a proposal is not reciprocated, b is not refunded and the edge is not formed.
+If